-The Land Accelerator has opened rolling applications for the 2021 cohort.
+The Land Accelerator has opened applications for the 2021 cohort with a deadline of April 30, 2021.
 Startup founders may start their applications here at any time.

 Check out why the Land Accelerator supports businesses that restore land and get to know a few of the community members and organizers of the Land Accelerator at the video below.

 - Top 60 companies join us for exclusive weekly training and feedback on your progress